-Recently, Anderson was "acting up" in the position of Assistant District terminated early and he was told to go "back on the street" unlike similarly situated Caucasian employees.
+192. Anderson's wages were suppressed and he lost income because of racial discrimination that was orchestrated, encouraged, and endorsed by Defendant's Caucasian leadership.
+Recently, Anderson was "acting up" in the position of Assistant District Superintendent, and should have acted up in that position for three months, as Caucasians have done.
+Anderson's acting up, and the pay associated with that, was terminated early and he was told to go "back on the street" unlike similarly situated Caucasian employees.